SoumaiaBK/intelligent-multiAgent-system-based-on-machine-learning-algoritms--covid19/README.md

 # Built With
 Our project is based on:
-- BDD:MongoDB to store the data
+- BDD : MongoDB to store the data
 - Smart Layer: Flask Framework to build APi’s. for MasLayer
 - MAS Layer: Springboot Framework to build APi’s for front-end layer
 - JADE Platefrome: to implement agents and interact with the system using machine learning algorithms.